agusrave/Coding-Challenge/README.md

 1. Open a terminal where you have saved the **"script.sh"** file and write **"./script.sh path_of_the_directory"** (Git bash on Windows) or **"bash script.sh path_of_the_directory (Linux)"**
 2. An output file with the results called "directory_stats.txt" will be exported in the current folder where the terminal was initiated

-***"prueba.zip"** is a directory that has dummy files and subfolders of different sizes.
-Hence for this task, it could be extracted in a folder call "prueba" and run on a terminal  "./script.sh prueba" (Windows gitbash)*
+***"test.zip"** is a directory that has dummy files and subfolders of different sizes.
+Hence for this task, it could be extracted in a folder call "test" and run on a terminal  "./script.sh test" (Windows gitbash)*

 ##### Python script
 1. Open a python interpreter and run **pandas_script.py**.
 The python file **"functions.py"** needs to be in the same folder as pandas_script.